An old favorite for

 three to four feet apart, with every other row being staggered for

 even cover.
-Closer spacing requires more plants of course, but it
+Closer spacing requires more plants but

-Weed control is very important during the first
+Weed control is extremely important during the first

 few years, while the junipers are filling-in and covering the slope.